Inclusion is more than a buzzword. It's a business strategy.

 Session 3: Adapting the Workplace

 From the physical office layout to adaptive technology, this session provides information about creating accessible and inclusive work environments for all employees.

 Session 4: Preparing for Day One

-This session will prepare the manager for what to expect on the first day for a new employee with a disability and for the ongoing role of the manager in supervising an employee with a disability.
+Session 4 will prepare the manager with regard to what to expect on the first day for a new employee with a disability and for the ongoing role of the manager in supervising their new employee.
 Participants will learn how to create a workplace culture that supports diversity.